How to come up with a business idea

 Refine your list of business ideas

 By comparing customer wish lists with your knowledge of what existing suppliers provide you can start to spot gaps that you have the opportunity to fill.
-But, first a reality check — lots of great ideas, but will they make a business?
-Ultimately, you need to come up with a successful business idea, not just a business idea.
+However, a good idea is one thing, a successful business is a whole other whole other kettle of fish.

 Think practicalities